• Skip to primary navigation

 If you’ve been beset by a disability you believe to be both severe and prolonged don’t hesitate to apply for the Disability tax Credit or CPP Disability Benefits program or both.
 Disability Credit Canada has helped many Canadians apply for CPP Disability and/or appeal CPP Disability decisions.

-Below is updated information on the common reasons CPP Disability applicants are denied, the appeal process as well as a link to a step-by-step guide to help you take action in the CPP Disability appeal process.
+Below is updated information on the common reasons CPP Disability applicants are denied, the appeal process as well, and a link to a step-by-step guide to help you take action in the CPP Disability appeal process.

 Reasons People are Denied CPP Disability